Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.02.17 - Version 6.8

-- Fix the last day of Pesach and Sukot, when using moon omer, if moonrise occurs the next day, to be this day.
+- Fix the last day of Pesa'h and Sukot, when using moon omer, if moonrise occurs the next day, to be this day.
 - Update web links.

 #### 2021.02.14 - Version 6.7